Social Studies/History

 Go to My Saved Content.AI Tool Demo: Creative Uses for ChatGPT in History and ELA

-Assistant editor Daniel Leonard shares a few interesting applications of ChatGPT that teachers have adopted to drive critical thinking and deeper analysis.Learning to Synthesize Through a Hands-On Activity
+Assistant editor Daniel Leonard shares a few interesting applications of ChatGPT that teachers have adopted to drive critical thinking and deeper analysis.Interactive Note-Taking in Social Studies Class

 Students deepen their understanding and build a sense of community by engaging with their peers’ reasoned arguments.12.2kYour content has been saved!